lm-ut/PANE/README.md

 #### Summary Statistics and Weights on the Principal Coordinates

-By defaul, PANE will average the coordinates of the sources and target groups to then move to the NNLS step.
-You can choose to opt for another summary statistics, for example 'median' like follows:
+By defaul, PANE will average the coordinates of the sources and target groups to then move to the NNLS step, this is the approach used throughout [our paper](https://doi.org/10.1186/s13059-025-03491-z).
+You can choose to opt for another summary statistics, for example 'median' as follows:

 ```
 $ PANE_result = pane(pca_input = pca, sources = c('GST1','GST2'), admixed=c('70GST1.30GST2'), pc_met = 'median')